-Although the predominant model is Shh acting as a morphogen to induce a Ptch1-dependent signal pathway that initiates fate determination and patterning in a gradient-dependent manner, how positional and temporal information is recognised by responding cells remains unknown.
-Here we have evaluated the role of cell membrane proteins thought to act as obligatory co-receptors for Hh ligand during Ptch-mediated signalling using PGC migration as a model.
-While our findings are consistent with the role of Ptch1 and Ptch2 in the sequestration of Smo, the reception of Hh ligand and induction of the downstream signalling pathway are mediated distinctly by these two receptors, owing to their specific partnerships with Boc and Gas1.
-We propose that temporal expression of these receptors determines the signalling kinetics in responding cells exposed to a fixed concentration of ligand.
-It is assumed that the time a certain concentration of Shh is available limits the duration and therefore the nature of signalling53.
+the signalling kinetics in responding cells exposed to a fixed concentration of ligand.
+It is assumed that the time duration a certain concentration of Shh is available limits the activity and the nature of signalling53.
 In addition to the changing gradient of Shh in vivo, we now reveal that the dynamic flux of ligand presented to the Ptch receptors themselves may be modulated in a context-dependent manner.
 The changes in the nature of Hh signal may also depend on the availability of the Smo proteins that can be translocated to the cilium upon signalling.
-Our data suggest that Gas1/Ptch2 may preferentially interact with Smo proteins compartmentalised in the extra-ciliary domain, which are fast-acting to induce motility within a short time scale, such as minutes rather than days after stimulation, as required for the Gli-dependent transcription to occur.
+Our data suggest that Gas1/Ptch2 may preferentially interact with Smo proteins compartmentalised in the extra-ciliary domain, which are fast-acting to induce motility within a short time scale, such as minutes rather than days after stimulation, as required for the Glidependent transcription to occur.